Closing Pandora’s box: A new book explores the science of sewage

 London and Paris are both dealing with the issue of storm overflow of sewage in a similar way, by containing this mix of sewage and stormwater temporarily, to allow it to be pumped off to sewage plants in accordance with available treatment capacity.
 In London this is the task of Thames Tideway, a 25-km “super sewer” running along a portion of the rivers’ length, and draining off most of its sewage overflows.
 It is scheduled for full completion in 2025, at a cost over £5 billion.
 Expectations are high that it will elevate water quality and allow Londoners to reconnect with their river.

 The issue of how sewage affects water bodies is complex, with some locations being more sensitive than others.
-The book omits detail on inorganic and emerging pollutants like pharmaceuticals, but has a lot to say about organic pollutants.
+Doberski has deliberately avoided a focus on inorganic and emerging pollutants like pharmaceuticals, and has a lot to say about organic pollutants.
 Nitrogen and phosphorus can be a boost to crops – hence their use in fertilizers – but this is a clue as to why they’re so bad for rivers.
 They can lead to a surge in algae and bacteria, turning a water body into “a pea-green soup”, with a chain of consequences.
 A fatal light restriction on water weeds leads to the death of other aquatic organisms as well as the release of toxins from algae and bacteria, which can be neurotoxic and carcinogenic.

 Catastrophes happen as a result, such as the 249 kg of dead fish found in the River Odra in Germany in the summer of 2022, caused by a bloom of golden algae and the release of a toxin that destroys blood cells.